amanda-matthes/simple_superscalar_out-of-order_pipeline/README.md

 # SuperscalarPipeline
-A Superscalar, Out-of-order Pipeline based on the RISC-V ISA implemented in SystemVerilog
+A Superscalar, Out-of-order Pipeline loosely based on the RISC-V ISA implemented in SystemVerilog